-You see, if you believe there is no trigger for your depression, you will most likely point the blame for getting depressed at yourself.
+You see, if you believe there is no trigger for your depressive episodes, you will most likely point the blame for getting depressed at yourself.

-This is how Meta-cognition kicks in, locking you in more depression.
+This is how Meta-cognition kicks in, locking you the vicious cycle of depression.

 Has a family member ever told you that…

 "You use your depression as an excuse a lot"

 "Everyone is going through things.
 Stop pitying yourself."